rsft87code/chatapp/README.md

 ![mitishachat](https://user-images.githubusercontent.com/53462253/143817486-899e9e08-6b50-48e6-b874-2e36547380c1.png)

-All chats are stored in a database
+All chats are stored in a database, ,

-tool and technology
-frontend - HTML, CSS, Bootstrap and JavaSript
-Backend - Nodejs ,ExpressJs,Socket.io and database is  MongoDB(Mongoose)
+use of tool and technology,  , frontend - HTML, CSS, Bootstrap and JavaSript,  , Backend - Nodejs ,ExpressJs,Socket.io and database is  MongoDB(Mongoose)